On this page

 The 1973 Trans-Tasman Travel Arrangement has allowed Australian and New Zealand citizens to enter each other's country to visit, live and work, without the need to apply for authority to enter the other country before travelling.

-The movement of New Zealand citizens to and from Australia depends mostly on the economic conditions of both countries.
+The movement of New Zealand citizens to and from Australia depends on a number of factors, for example the economic conditions of both countries.
 The number of New Zealand citizens in Australia increases in good economic times in Australia relative to New Zealand, and decreases when the economic conditions slow.

 At 30 June 2012, an estimated 647 863 New Zealand citizens were present in Australia.